-Development that would harm Countryside Around Towns objectives as defined in supplementary planning guidance once adopted will not be permitted.
-New development within areas designated as Countryside Around Towns will be supported in principle only where:
+Development that would harm Countryside Around Towns objectives as defined in supplementary planning guidance will not be permitted.
+New built development within areas designated as Countryside Around Towns will be supported in principle only where:

-- i) it is required to implement part of the green network strategy as defined by that strategy; - ii) it is required for community uses; - iii) it is required for rural business, tourism or leisure related use; - iv) it is essential infrastructure that has a clear operational requirement for that particular location and there is no other suitable site available; or
+- it is required to implement part of the green network strategy; -) it is required for community uses; - iii) it is required for rural business, tourism or leisure related use; - iv) it is essential infrastructure that has a clear operational requirement for that particular location and there is no other suitable site available; or

-Any new development must not harm the landscape setting of the countryside location and must be of a scale, size and form that would not harm the objectives for the countryside around towns designation.
+Any new development must not harm the landscape setting of the countryside location and it is of a scale, size and form that would not harm the objectives for the countryside around towns designation.